saragong/hello/index.md

 # create a YAML file in the _data folder, describing the order in which each project should
 # be shown and categorized. see /includes/example.html and /_data/work.yml for examples.

-portfolio: work # this is the title of your portfolio
+portfolio: work # this is the title of your portfolio and your YAML file

 ---
 [//]: # (write a bit about yourself here)